-When the second lockdown was revealed last week, British Retail Consortium boss Helen Dickinson deemed it a “nightmare before Christmas” for retail.
+When the second lockdown was revealed last week, BRC boss Helen Dickinson deemed it a “nightmare before Christmas” for retail.

 In fact, Retail Economics forecasts that the four-week lockdown in England will lead to a £6.75bn decline in ‘non-essential’ retail sales.

 Most bricks-and-mortar retailers will be impacted by store closures during peak trading.
 However, some are set to fare worse than others.

 Retail Week takes a look at the categories that will suffer the most from having their stores closed.

 This is a vast category, which is part of the reason it will suffer from store closures in November.
 Shoppers rarely have a definitive idea of what stocking fillers they plan to buy and many purchases are impulsive, inspired by products on display in stores.